A priori analysis of a tensor ROM for parameter dependent parabolic problems

-For projection-based ROMs such as Galerkin POD-ROMs, the complexity of this task is particularly determined by the limited approximation properties of the reduced spaces, which are problem and metric-dependent.
+For projection-based ROMs such as Galerkin POD-ROMs, the complexity of this task is particularly determined by the {fact that} approximation properties of the reduced {spaces are problem} and metric-dependent.
 While Galerkin POD-ROMs still lack a complete error analysis that fully explains their practical performance, progress has been made over the last two decades, starting with a milestone paper by Kunisch and Volkwein~\cite{kunisch2001galerkin}, which provides an initial error analysis of POD for certain parabolic problems.
 The analysis from \cite{kunisch2001galerkin} has been extended and modified in various ways, and error estimates for POD have been derived for incompressible fluid model equations~\cite{kunisch2002galerkin, iliescu2014variational, xie2018numerical, garcia2023pod}, parametric elliptic PDEs~\cite{kahlbacher2007galerkin}, and nonlinear dynamical systems~\cite{hinze2005proper}; see also \cite{luo2009mixed, chapelle2012galerkin, iliescu2014snapshot, kostova2018model, koc2021optimal}.

 These analyses have primarily addressed the ability of POD and POD-ROMs to approximate solution states used to generate the POD basis.
-An error analysis for the case of out-of-sample data, such as varying problem parameters or initial conditions, remains a largely open question.
-An important development for parametric problems, attempting to address this question, was the error analysis of POD-Greedy algorithms in terms of convergence rates of the Kolmogorov n-widths of the parameterized manifold of solutions~\cite{buffa2012priori, binev2011convergence, haasdonk2013convergence}.
-The analysis assumes that the Kolmogorov n-widths of the solution manifold decay sufficiently fast and that the worst-error parameter search over the parametric domain is done accurately.
-In practice, the error in the greedy search is evaluated over a fine but finite subset of the parameter domain and with the help of a posterior error bounds.
+An {a priori} error analysis for the case of out-of-sample data, such as varying problem parameters or initial conditions, remains a largely open question.
+An important development for parametric problems, attempting to address this question, was the error analysis of POD-Greedy {and other greedy reduced basis} algorithms in terms of convergence rates of the Kolmogorov {$n$}-widths of the parameterized manifold of solutions~\cite{buffa2012priori, binev2011convergence, haasdonk2013convergence}.
+The analysis assumes that the Kolmogorov {$n$}-widths of the solution manifold decay sufficiently fast and that the worst-error parameter search over the parametric domain is done accurately.
+In practice, the error in the greedy search is evaluated over a fine but finite subset of the parameter domain and with the help of {a posteriori} error bounds.